East Germany: Free German Youth

+From 1948, the official organizational clothing of the FDJ were long-sleeved blue shirts for boys and blouses for girls.
+The left sleeve was sewn with the FDJ symbol of the rising sun.

 Administrative districts

-Until 1952, East Germany comprised the capital, East Berlin (though legally it was not fully part of the GDR's territory), and the five German states of Mecklenburg-Vorpommern (in 1947 renamed Mecklenburg), Brandenburg, Saxony-Anhalt, Thuringia, and Saxony, their post-war territorial demarcations approximating the pre-war German demarcations of the Middle German Länder (states) and Provinzen (provinces of Prussia).
+Until 1952, East Germany comprised the capital, East Berlin (though legally it was not fully part of the GDR's territory), and the five German states of Mecklenburg-Vorpommern (in 1947 renamed Mecklenburg), Brandenburg, Saxony-Anhalt (named Province of Saxony until 1946), Thuringia, and Saxony.
+The states' post-war territorial demarcations approximated the pre-war German demarcations of the Middle German Länder (states) and Provinzen (provinces of Prussia).
 The western parts of two provinces, Pomerania and Lower Silesia, the remainder of which were annexed by Poland, remained in the GDR and were attached to Mecklenburg and Saxony, respectively.